Adolf Hitler's 50th birthday: Birthday gifts

 The Free City of Danzig made Hitler an honorary citizen of the city as a birthday gift.
 Hitler received the citizenship papers from the hands of Albert Forster, the city's Nazi leader.
 Political and military tension between Germany and Poland was heightened at the time, and Time reported the possibility of Danzig being returned to Germany.
-Martin Bormann, Hitler's private secretary, had the Eagle's Nest constructed as the Nazi Party's birthday gift.
-Hitler, however, did not like the location, as he had a fear of heights.
 Because of his indigestion, Hitler did not drink alcohol and so a Munich brewery created a special batch of low-alcohol beer for his birthday.
-The brew became a regular order.
+The brew then became a regular order.